MESSAGE FROM THE PRESIDENT & CEO

 EVERYTHING YOU NEED TO KNOW BEFORE YOU ARRIVE AT THE MUSEUM

 NEW HOURS OF OPERATION

 The Mob Museum: Daily 9 a.m. – 8 p.m.

 Advance online reservations for timed ticketing are strongly encouraged.
 Need help?
 Call us at 702.229.2734 or email us at email@example.comBUY TICKETS

-Please arrive 30 minutes before your reservation to allow time for check-in and a no-contact temperature scan.
+Please arrive no more than 15 minutes before your reservation to allow time for check-in and a no-contact temperature scan.

 COMPLIMENTARY FOR EVERY GUEST

 - Included with every ticket purchased, for a limited time, each guest will be provided with a bottle of 80% ethanol hand sanitizer, produced in The Mob Museum’s distillery.